Restore Ukraine calls on East Tennesseans for help

 In addition to providing food and shelter to displaced Ukrainians, Restore Ukraine has several construction projects that they are focusing on.

-One of these is the construction of a refugee village that will house between 200-300 people.
+One of these construction projects is the construction of a refugee village that will house between 200-300 people.
 Blueprints have already been drawn up for this village which will consist of modular homes.
-This building project is in partnership with several local agencies in Kharkiv, but it will cost upwards of $1 million to complete.
+This building project is in partnership with several local agencies in Kharkiv, but it will cost upwards of one million dollars to complete.

 Restore Ukraine is also working to rebuild the homes that have been destroyed by Russian bombs.
 They send experts out to the sites to assess the damages and calculate what it will take to restore the home.
 According to Hnatusko, the cost to restore each home is between $1,000-$2,000.